Cohomology of the moduli of Higgs bundles via positive characteristic: Abstract

 \section{Abstract}

-For any two degrees coprime to the rank, we construct a family of ring isomorphisms parameterized by $\mathrm{GSp}(2g)$ between the cohomology of the moduli spaces of stable Higgs bundles which preserve the perverse filtrations.
-As consequences, we prove two structural results concerning the cohomology of Higgs moduli which are predicted by the P=W conjecture in non-abelian Hodge theory: (1) Galois conjugation for character varieties preserves the perverse filtrations for the corresponding Higgs moduli spaces.
-(2) The restriction of the Hodge--Tate decomposition for a character variety to each piece of the perverse filtration for the corresponding Higgs moduli space gives also a decomposition.
+For a curve of genus $g$ and any two degrees coprime to the rank, we construct a family of ring isomorphisms parameterized by the complex Lie group $\mathrm{GSp}(2g),$ between the cohomology of the moduli spaces of stable Higgs bundles which preserve the perverse filtrations.
+As a consequence, we prove two structural results concerning the cohomology of Higgs moduli which are predicted by the P=W Conjecture in Non-Abelian Hodge Theory: (1) Galois conjugation for character varieties preserves the perverse filtrations for the corresponding Higgs moduli spaces.
+(2) The restriction of the Hodge--Tate decomposition for a character variety to each piece of the perverse filtration for the corresponding Higgs moduli space also gives a decomposition.

 Our proof uses reduction to positive characteristic and relies on the non-abelian Hodge correspondence in characteristic $p$ between Dolbeault and de Rham moduli spaces.